meetbryce/unify/docs/FILES.md

 Exports the indicated table to a csv file.

-## Use of adapters
+## Use of connectors

-File import and export are implemented by Adapters which implement the `create_output_table` and the `import_file` methods.
-The Adapter is responsible for reading/writing the files and converting between DataFrames for saving in the database.
+File import and export are implemented by Connectors which implement the `create_output_table` and the `import_file` methods.
+The Connector is responsible for reading/writing the files and converting between DataFrames for saving in the database.

-The special `LocalFileAdapter` implements reading and writing to files on the server filesystem.
+The special `LocalFileConnector` implements reading and writing to files on the server filesystem.

-Other sources of files are supported by other adapters:
+Other sources of files are supported by other connectors:

 ### S3